shreyas-disale/git-hub-demo/QUICKSTART.md

 - Browser may need permission
 - Check browser console (F12) for errors
 - Audio requires HTTPS or localhost (not file://)
+- Some browsers start the AudioContext in a suspended state; click or press a key on the page to enable audio

 ### "Movement is choppy"
 - Switch to **Low graphics**